 For most of your training, use your dog’s regular kibble (or daily allotment of food).
 But you’ll also need treats, at first, in more distracting situations.
 One of my favorite treats is Natural Balance® food roll because you can cut it into one-bite pieces for your dog and it’s soft and tasty for most of dogs.

 In general, I avoid choke chains and pinch collars

 Believe it or not, you don’t need to rely on making the dog feel pain or discomfort to train him to heel.
-Even when these products are used by experienced professionals, they can have detrimental effects (see the AVSAB position statement on punishment).
+Even when these products are used by experienced professionals, they can have detrimental effects.
 Choke chains and pinch collars should not be used in dogs prone to glaucoma or breeds prone to collapsed trachea and other upper airway issues (i.e., brachycephalic breeds including Pugs, Bulldogs, Boston terriers, etc.).

 Food dishes are out of fashion

 Feeding out of the food bowl is now considered the lazy way to feed your pet.
 It’s a wasted opportunity for training and interacting with your dog or for playing a food-related puzzle.
 Toss out the bowl and use the food for training and other enrichment purposes instead.
 Both you and your dog will have more fun!

 Download the 7 Things All Dogs Need poster!